Keizo410/Minimax_Algorithm_TicTocToe/README.md

 ### How to initiate the minimax algorithm:
+This method is sometimes called __decision__ function, which literally decides which action to be taken for AI player side.

+https://github.com/Keizo410/Minimax_Algorithm_TicTocToe/blob/b517e77ac8142ef39f941b55f8636ebebeff1186/src/main/java/main/minimax_algorithm_test/Player_AI.java#L33-L58

+### How MinMax algorithm Works:
 There are several ways to implement minmax algorithm.
 Some people creates __2 different function min and max__ for simulating the state each other.
 For this implementation, I used

-https://github.com/Keizo410/Minimax_Algorithm_TicTocToe/blob/b517e77ac8142ef39f941b55f8636ebebeff1186/src/main/java/main/minimax_algorithm_test/Player_AI.java#L33-L58